3DGenomes/TADpole/README.md

 ## 2) Getting started

-In this repository, we provide a publicly available HiC data set (SRA: [SRR1658602](https://www.ebi.ac.uk/ena/data/view/SRR1658602)).
+In this repository, we provide a test case from a publicly available Hi-C data set (SRA: [SRR1658602](https://www.ebi.ac.uk/ena/data/view/SRR1658602)) (1).

 In the `inst/extdata/` directory, there are 3 regions of chromosome 18 binned at 40kb, one corresponding to the full chromosome, and the others representing regions of 10 and 6 Mb: